 Introduction to fundamental techniques of contemporary journalism in the information age.
 Emphasis on clear, accurate, concise writing.
 Awareness of purpose, process and audience expectations.
 Journalistic ethics.
 Practice in drafting, organizing, editing and revising for publication.
 [CAN JOUR 2]

-ENGL 5 GAY & LESBIAN LITERATURE
+GAY & LESBIAN LITERATURE ENGL 5

 4 Units

 Advisory: Eligibility for ENGL 1A.

 Introduction to the history and development of gay and lesbian literature as a continuous theme in the development of mainstream literary traditions and, more recently, as a separate and distinct literary genre.
 Readings selected to represent a variety of historical periods and contrasting societal attitudes toward same-sex relationships, ranging from ancient Greek and Roman texts to contemporary American poetry, fiction, drama, and non-fiction prose.
 Emphasis on the emergence of contemporary gay/lesbian literatures and identities in the United States in the twentieth century within the broader context of on-going class, race, gender, religious, political, and aesthetic debates.
-Offered Fall Quarter.

-ENGL 8 CHILDREN'S LITERATURE
+ENGL 7 NATIVE AMERICAN LITERATURE

 4 Units

-Advisory: Eligibility for ENGL 1A recommended.
+Advisory: Eligibility for ENGL 1A/ESL 26.

 Four hours lecture.